PubInv/AnesthesiaGasExhaust/ProposedResesarchPlan.md

 Therefore, for the same flow rate and tube length, halving the tube diameter increases the pressure drop by a factor of 16.

+Sanyo-Denki makes a line of centrifugal blowers designed for "high impedance" systems.
+The basic strategy here is to:
+1. Design the tubing length and diameter,
+2. Decide an appropriate flow range (perhaps 4/L min for the anesthesia gases and more from the room as an "open" system")
+3. Determine the pressure required to produce that flow
+4. Find the intersection point on the pressure-flow curves published by the manufacture to size a blower appropriately.

 Open questions are: